 “The spirit of the Atlanta International Film Festival is one of friendship and universal cooperation.
-Its aim is to reveal and focus attention on works of quality in order to contribute to the evolution of motion picture arts and encourage the development of the film industry throughout the world.”
+Its aim is to focus attention on works of quality in order to contribute to the evolution of motion picture arts and encourage the development of the film industry throughout the world.”

 Ginny Has a Grunge Band won Best Feature Screenplay at the RiverReel Festival in Cincinnati.
 See the announcement at http://cincinnatifilmsociety.org/festivals/riverreel/riverreel-awards-2017/

 The Invisible Kingdom has received a nomination from the Bucharest Film Awards.
 This year’s event will be held September 27-29 and is sponsored by ViraFilms Association.

 Oui, Ginny Has a Grunge Band is one of four scripts in competition for the May 2017 edition of the Paris Play Festival, a quarterly multimedia festival.
 This year’s judges are Zoé Chaloin, Emmanuel Lakkari, and Adèle Godefroy.
 See: http://parisonlinefilmfestival.com/in-competition/

 Note to Ginny: The French and the Americans have never agreed who invented the cinema, but to be honest, the l’homme team makes the better case: the Lumière brothers staged the first exhibition with their Cinématographe projector, and Georges Méliès’ A Trip to the Moon told the first fictional story using cinematic effects.
 But at least we get credit for rock and roll.